resolang/reso/ARCHITECTURE.md

 # ARCHITECTURE and RESO CONCEPTS

+TODO: this ugley

-Reso is a toy for drawing and executing circuits.
-It works by connecting digital logic elements. **Wires** carry bool values to **input nodes**, which carry values to **logic** and **output** nodes.
-The output nodes then connect to other **wires.** The major inspiration is Minecraft's redstone.
+Reso is a toy for simulating logic circuits defined by pixel art. **Wires** carry boolean values to **input nodes**, which carry values to **logic** and **output** nodes.
+The output nodes then connect to other **wires.** The major inspiration is Minecraft's redstone and esolangs like Piet.

-Under the hood, Reso works by compiling to a graph of logic elements, represented using adjacency lists.
-(We kind of assume the graph is sparse.)
-It's tempting to think of the wires as edges, but wires are reso nodes too.
+Under the hood, Reso works by taking a bitmap, mapping pixels to "resels" based on RGB values, finding contiguous regions of resels, and ultimately compiling that to a graph of logic nodes represented with adjacency lists.
+(This is performant assuming a sparse graph.)
+It's tempting to think of the wires as edges between logical elements, but wires are reso nodes too.

 This program assumes you're using a 2D bitmap (i.e. an image), but this can be extended to anything!
 A 3D bitmap (like Minecraft), a 2D vector image (SVGs), etc.